Model Extraction Attacks

 Governance and Safety

 The governance problem is access without custody.
 A provider may keep weights private while still exposing enough behavior to recreate a useful version of the system.
 This creates intellectual-property risk, but the safety problem is broader.
-Extracted substitutes can help attackers test evasions without triggering provider monitoring, can reveal sensitive decision boundaries, and can undermine controls attached to the original service.
+Extracted substitutes can help attackers test evasions without triggering provider monitoring, reveal sensitive decision boundaries, imitate institutional scoring systems, or remove guardrails and abuse-detection controls attached to the original service.

-Good governance connects model extraction to Secure AI System Development, AI Red Teaming, AI Vulnerability Disclosure, and AI in Cybersecurity.
+Good governance connects model extraction to Secure AI System Development, AI Red Teaming, AI Vulnerability Disclosure, AI Audit Trails, and AI in Cybersecurity.
 Procurement and release reviews should ask what outputs are exposed, who can query at scale, what behavior is logged, whether abuse detection is tested, and whether terms of service are backed by technical controls.
+Contract language is not enough if the service permits unreviewed high-volume inference, broad log export, or third-party routing that bypasses monitoring.

 Defense Pattern